shane1595042264/Onenote-Groomer/docs/PRIVACY_POLICY.md

 ## 📋 Information We Collect

 ### Files and Document Content
-- **OneNote files (.one)**: When you provide OneNote files, we process their content locally on your device.
+- **Document files (.one, .docx, .pdf, etc.)**: When you provide document files, we process their content locally on your device.
 - **Excel files (.xlsx, .xls)**: When you provide Excel files, we process their content locally on your device.
-- **Generated output**: The application creates Excel files based on your processed OneNote content.
+- **Generated output**: The application creates Excel files based on your processed document content.

 ### Application Settings
 - **Custom prompts**: Your AI extraction prompts are saved locally to improve your user experience.